 They have valid points, and they like you being dismissive, especially if you don’t listen.

 For me, this is the worst reason.
 They actually have a point!
 Their arguments make sense.

 The problem is that this invokes a different reaction from you.
 One that you are not used to.
 Sometimes us parents can dismiss any disagreements with our kids out of hand.
 Now your kid is making a valid point, and being dismissed leads to frustration.

 This doesn’t call for any punishments for your 5-year-old; it is more of a change to how you deal with this change.

 Wants To Be Treated Like An Older Child

 Your 5-year-old is getting older now, and as the year’s progress, they want to be treated more like an older child.

 The problem is that their behavior doesn’t justify the change from your perspective, right?

 Why is it a bad thing?
 Because now they are honing their lying skills.
-They know that they are able to falsify a situation to get themselves out of trouble, or to get someone else into trouble.
+They know that they can falsify a situation to get themselves out of trouble or get someone else into trouble.